Open topic with navigation

 |5.||Start vtxnetd or vtxnet2 with the -e option.
 Specify the certificate and the key file, and optionally specify the protocol (TLS levels).
 See vtxnetd and vtxnet2 programs for details.|

 To determine whether the SQL OpenNet service is set to use data packet encryption (SSL), start vtxnetd or vtxnet2 with the log option, and then use vtxping to test the connection.
 If SSL encryption is in use, the log file will include something like the following:

-If the log file includes an “SSL compile/library:…problems getting password” error, the private key file includes a pass phrase, which is not supported.
-For information on removing a pass phrase, see Testing your HTTPS setup locally.
+If the log file includes an “SSL compile/library:…problems getting password” error, the key file includes a pass phrase, which is not supported.
+See Creating a local certificate authority.